john-hen/demo-MkDocstrings/docs/overview.md

 the first page inside that section.
 As it documents the *public* API, not every doc-string defined in `package` needs to show up there, only the ones that are important.
-However, there is no equivalent for Sphinx's [Autosummary] extension, so we have to write that page by hand.
+However, there is no equivalent for Sphinx's [Autosummary] extension, so we have to create the summary ourselves.

-We can then link to objects from the API documentation, such as [`Class1`](api/classes.md#package.classes.Class2) or [`action`](api/action.md).
+We can link to objects from the API documentation, such as [`Class1`](api/classes.md#package.classes.Class2) or [`action`](api/action.md).
 The syntax is ``[`Class1`](api/classes.md#package.classes.Class2)`` and